 - 2 cups white whole wheat flour plus extra for rolling.

 - 2 teaspoon baking powder

 - Ground black pepper to taste

-In a large bowl, whisk the flour, baking powder, sea salt, and garlic powder, and black pepper together until well combined.
-Add 2 tbsp (30 ml) olive oil, and water and stir until it becomes a solid piece of dough.
+- In a large bowl, whisk the flour, baking powder, sea salt, and garlic powder, and black pepper together until well combined.
+Add 2 tablespoon (30 ml) olive oil, and water (add more if needed) and stir until it becomes a solid piece of dough.
 (See Note) Remove from the bowl and knead on a clean floured surface until it becomes stretchy and smooth, approximately 1 to 5 minutes.

 - Flour a smooth surface and tear off a golf ball size piece of dough (see note) and form a ball with your hands.
 Roll the dough out into a thin disc.
 Repeat with remaining dough.